 Reporting parties are required to report the jurisdiction (legal domicile) of the issuer of each security being given as collateral using the relevant ISO country.
 If the issuer is a subsidiary of another legal entity, field 2.92 should be the jurisdiction of the ultimate parent.
-The ultimate parent can be identified in the Level 2 data of the issuer's LEI.
+The ultimate parent can be identified in the Level 2 data of the issuer's LEI in the GLEIF database.